What is MRI?

-Yes, it is important for the quality of the images that you lie as still as possible.
-With the open MRI, it is much more comfortable than the traditional MRI to be comfortable during this process.
+Yes.
+It is important for the quality of the images that you lie as still as possible.

 Can I listen to music?

-Yes, we have a CD/iPod player that you can listen to with headphones while you are in the machine.
-If you like, feel free to bring in a CD of your choice or your personal iPod to listen to during your procedure.
+Yes.
+We have a CD/iPod player that you can listen to with headphones while you are in the machine.
+You can also feel free to bring in a CD of your choice or your personal iPod to listen to during your procedure.

 Can I have someone in the room with me?

 Yes.
 You can have a friend or family member in the room with you to talk to you or hold your hand during the scan.
-Your friend or family member will have to be checked to make sure that they don’t have any metal on their clothing, anything metal in their pockets or a metal prosthesis or pacemaker as these could interfere with the scan.
+Your friend or family member will have to be checked to make sure that they don’t have any metal in their clothing, anything metal in their pockets, or a metal prosthesis or pacemaker, as these could interfere with the scan.

 Will I be given medication?

-No, we do not offer medication, but your doctor may prescribe a sedative for if you are claustrophobic.
-If you do take a sedative, make sure you have someone to drive you to and from our facility.
+No, we do not offer medication.
+But your doctor may prescribe a sedative for you if you are claustrophobic.
+If you do take a sedative, make sure you have someone drive you to and from our facility.

 How soon will my doctor get the results?